Hyperparameter Optimization in Machine Learning: Model-Based HPO: A General Schema

-\section{Model-based HPO: a general schema}
+\section{Model-Based HPO: A General Schema}

-The vast majority of model-based methods is, in principle, sequential: the surrogate model suggests the next point to evaluate while being simultaneously adapted online as new data from the execution of the learning algorithm $\learningalgo$ is collected and processed.
+The vast majority of model-based methods are, in principle, sequential.
+At each iteration, the surrogate model is used to select the next hyperparameter configuration to evaluate, typically through the optimization of an acquisition function.
+Then, the response function is evaluated on the selected configuration by running the learning algorithm and assessing the resulting model performance.
+Finally, the surrogate model is updated with the newly collected data, or refitted on all data collected so far, and the process is repeated.